RMAN Redundancy is not a Viable Retention Policy

 The two biggest points to take away are:

 - Tape backup failures are still serious backup failures and should be treated as such, even if you backup to disk first.

 - REDUNDANCY is not a viable retention policy.
 In my house, it is configuration non grata.

-8 comments on “RMAN Redundancy is not a Viable Retention Policy”
+8 Responses to “RMAN Redundancy is not a Viable Retention Policy”